iterative/dvc.org/public/static/docs/command-reference/diff.md

 ## Example: Using different output formats

-Same command as above but using JSON output and include hash values for files and directories:
+Let's use the same command as above, but with JSON output and including hash
+values:

 ```dvc
 $ dvc diff --show-json --show-hash \
            baseline-experiment bigrams-experiment
 ```

-outputs:
+It outputs:

 ```json
 {